FAQ: Overpayment returns and waivers

 - The claimant did not misrepresent or withhold any facts in order to obtain benefits.

-To request an overpayment waiver, log in to check your claim status.
-Scroll down and click the waiver application button, then enter your email address and submit the request.
-Within seven days of your request, you will be emailed a questionnaire to complete and submit.
-After you submit the questionnaire, your waiver application will be reviewed, and you will receive a determination by email.
-If you don't agree with the determination, you can appeal by following the instructions in that email.
+You should receive an email questionnaire within 24 hours of your request.
+After you complete and submit the questionnaire, your waiver application will be reviewed, and you will receive a determination by email.
+If you don’t agree with the determination, you can appeal by following the instructions in that email.

 In the past you may have received Unemployment Insurance benefits to which you were not entitled.
 We will recover the overpaid benefits using your current benefits.